 General method of instruction

-Since this is a Senior Seminar, it would be useful to have some course background oearly modern European history, but according to History Department policy, this is not required.
-History Department policy puts other restrictions on who can enroll; if you are interested in the course, please discuss any such situations with Professor O'Neil directly
+Since this is a Senior Seminar, it would be useful to have some course background medieval or modern European history, but according to History Department policy, this is not required.
+This course is cross listed as HIST490 so that non majors and others can enroll.

 Class assignments and grading

 Two short papers on assigned readings.
 One longer paper on topics to be decided.